-Debbie was elected President of the LWVPDX Board of Directors in May 2019.
+Debbie was elected President of the LWVPDX Board of Directors in May 2019 and reelected in 2021.
 She previously served as First Vice President, first with the Membership portfolio and then with the Development portfolio.
 Before joining the Board, Debbie was a Portland LWV unit leader for many years.
 She then helped coordinate the Speakers Bureau.
 She has continued to assist with Voter Service, as part of the Speakers Bureau and a moderator for candidate and ballot measure forums.

 Marion McNamara, 1st Vice President, Administration email@example.com